MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_25_CreateAndManageACatalogOfResourcesInAADEntitlementManagement.md

 1. In the Marketing catalog’s Overview page, on the top menu, select Delete.

-1. In the Delete dialog box, review the information and then select **Yes**.
+1. In the Delete dialog box, review the information and then select **No**.

+    **Note** - we are keeping the catalog for use in the next lab.